flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 As with any MIPS CPU, Allegrex has three coprocessor slots.
 Sony added three [@cpu-naked]:

 - The **System Control Coprocessor** as 'CP0': a [necessary building block](playstation#tab-2-1-system-control-coprocessor) of any MIPS CPU.
 This particular component is what enables memory protection, cache coherency and interrupt control in the core itself [@cpu-mips_4k].
-- A **Floating Point Unit** (FPU) as 'CP1': accelerates arithmetic operations with 32-bit decimal numbers (following the IEEE 754 standard).
+- A **Floating-Point Unit** (FPU) as 'CP1': accelerates arithmetic operations with 32-bit decimal numbers (following the IEEE 754 standard).
 It has **thirty-two 32-bit registers** and an **independent 8-stage pipeline**, thereby adding more parallelism to the main CPU.
-- A **Vector Floating Point Unit** (VFPU) as 'CP2': a coprocessor designed for **vector operations**, similar to a traditional SIMD processor.
+- A **Vector Floating-Point Unit** (VFPU) as 'CP2': a coprocessor designed for **vector operations**, similar to a traditional SIMD processor.
 Compared to the FPU, it instead provides **128 32-bit registers**, relies on a proprietary instruction set, and implements a variable-length pipeline.
 The VFPU operates up to 32-bit floating-point values, which can be grouped into a 4-component vector or **even a 4x4 matrix**.
 This is useful for computing different kinds of geometric operations without requiring to rearrange the data.
   - Its efficiency comes from its 128-bit data bus connected to the rest of the system, offloading the main CPU's transit.
   - Unlike the FPU, some behaviour of the VFPU deviates from the IEEE-754 standard.